Weakly toll convexity and proper interval graphs: Introduction

 The concept of weakly toll walk is a relaxation of the concept of {\em tolled walk}, which was conceived to capture the structure of the convex geometry associated with an interval graph.
 Likewise, weakly toll walks are used as a tool to characterize proper interval graphs as convex geometries.

-The paper is organized as follows: in Section 2 we give some definitions and necessary background.
-In Section 3 we prove that proper interval graphs are precisely the convex geometries with respect to the weakly toll convexity.
+The paper is organized as follows: in Section 2, we give some definitions and necessary background.
+In Section 3, we prove that proper interval graphs are precisely the convex geometries with respect to the weakly toll convexity.
 In Section 4, we study some invariants associated with the weakly toll convexity, namely the weakly toll number and the weakly toll hull number.
-In particular, we determine these invariants in arbitrary interval graphs and trees.
+In particular, we determine these invariants in trees and we find bounds in arbitrary interval graphs.
 Section 5 contains a short conclusion.